-Please be aware that the following version of the information for healthcare professionals relating to Ultomiris was approved with the submission described in the SwissPAR.
+Please be aware that the following version of the information for healthcare professionals for Ultomiris was approved with the submission described in the SwissPAR.
 This information for healthcare professionals may have been updated since the SwissPAR was published.

-Please note that the reference document, which is valid and relevant for the effective and safe use of medicinal products in Switzerland, is the information for healthcare professionals currently authorised by Swissmedic (see www.swissmedicinfo.ch).
+Please note that the valid and relevant reference document for the effective and safe use of medicinal products in Switzerland is the information for healthcare professionals currently authorised by Swissmedic (see www.swissmedicinfo.ch).